alexkarlssonn/XC-Analyzer/README.md

-TODO v0.6:
-[ ] General cleanup and refactoring
-[ ] Implement my own util functions, like string builders etc.
-[ ] Reduce the executable file size as much as possible (more dynamic memory, etc. etc.)

-BUGS:
-Api get athletes by fullname, if lasstname is empty, then a bunch or random relay teams are returned Results are missing the pursuit time

 GOAL WITH VERSIONS (push and create a branch for each version on github):
  * [X] v0.2 - API calls for getting athlete
  * [X] v0.3 - Clean up database